STAFFORD OPERA TROUPE

 Picture

-Co-Founder Corinn Fulton has served as Theatrical Director since the inception of Stafford Opera Troupe in 2016.
-Her natural leadership, passion for education, and sensitive interpretive abilities are supplemented by her performance experience to enrich her prowess as a director.
-With Stafford Opera Troupe, she has directed Night At The Opera (2016), Purcell's Dido and Aeneas (2017), and Viardot's Cinderella (2018), synthesizing the forces of soloists, chorus, dancers, and special effects to great dramatic effect.
-Mrs. Fulton performs with Lake of the Woods Players and Fredericksburg's Rude Mechanicals, where she particularly shines in Shakespearean roles.
+Mrs. Fulton currently teaches drama and English at Shirley Heim Middle School in Stafford County.
+She performs with Lake of the Woods Players, Fredericksburg's Rude Mechanicals and Fredericksburg Theater Ensemble, where she particularly shines in Shakespearean roles.
 Recent roles include Hero and Beatrice in Shakespeare's Much Ado About Nothing, Ophelia in Hamlet, Rosalind in As You Like It, Lydia Languish in The Rivals, and Molly Ralston in The Mousetrap.
 Mrs. Fulton graduated from the New York Film Academy in 2012 and from Liberty University in 2017, where she studied voice with soprano Adelaide Muir Trombetta and frequently performed with Liberty University Opera.
 On the opera stage, she has performed the roles of Prince Orlofsky in Strauss' Die Fledermaus and Mabel in Gilbert & Sullivan's The Pirates of Penzance.
 Other productions include The Marriage of Figaro, Pagliacci, and multiple scenes concerts.

 Mrs. Bonita Keene, Administrative Coordinator